Magnetospheric curvature radiation by bunches as emission mechanism for repeating fast radio bursts: Conclusion and Discussion

 A triple sub-pulse burst has been found in FRB 121102 (burst 6, MJD 58075, see \citealt{Hilmarsson21a}).
 An apparent upward drifting pattern can be seen between the first two components, while the second and third components exhibit a downward drifting pattern.
 The PA of the first component differs from those of the other two.
 Based on the geometric model, as the magnetosphere sweeps across the LOS, one would first observe an upward drifting pattern, and after the LOS crosses the minimum impact angle, a downward drifting pattern.
 During this process, PA evolves as ``S-shape'' according to the classical rotation vector model.

 According to Equation (\ref{eq:driftrate}), the fluctuation of the drift rate may be related to the fluctuation of the particle number and the inclination of the LOS.
-Most repeating FRBs have the same order of drift rate at same central frequency, suggesting that these sources most likely have similar magnetospheres. \cite{Rajabi20} proposed a dynamical model, in which drift rate is a function of $\nu/w$ because of the relativistic motion.
+Most repeating FRBs have the same order of drift rate at same central frequency, suggesting that these sources most likely have similar magnetospheres.
+Surprisingly, such drift pattern has also been discovered in at least some single pulses of PSR B0950+08, but with lower frequency bands (20--83 MHz) \citep{Bilous21}. \cite{Rajabi20} proposed a dynamical model, in which drift rate is a function of $\nu/w$ because of the relativistic motion.
 However, within the curvature radiation model, the burst duration depends on the number that bunches travel trough during the LOS sweeps the radiation region, e.g., $w\sim N_B\nu^{-1}$.
 Consequently, the relationship $\dot{\nu}\propto\nu/w$ is given rise to $\dot{\nu}\propto\nu^2$.

 This paper focuses on coherent curvature radiation by bunches.
 Recently, \cite{Zhang21} proposed another general classes of models invoking coherent inverse Compton scattering by bunches.
 The spectra and polarization properties of that model require detailed investigations.